RafaelGSS/blog/priv/posts/github-actions-elixir-digital-ocean.md

       run: docker push rafaelgss/projects
 ```

-Bem... adicionamos uma sequência interessante de steps agora, sendo elas:
-Well... we add a interesting sequency of steps now, which is:
+Well...
+We've added an interesting sequence of steps now, which are:

-1. Build da imagem de produção (_prod.dockerfile_) com a tag.
-2. Login no DockerHub
-3. Push da imagem para o DockerHub

 1. Production build image (_prod.dockerfile_) with the tag.
 2. Login on DockerHub
 3. Image push to DockerHub

-Note that in step 2 we use `${{ secrets.* }}`, These are the secrets defined in the project in question, that's where
+Note that in step 2 we use `${{ secrets.* }}`.
+These are the secrets defined in the project, that's where
-that we will store all sensitive information in a "safe" way.
+we will store all sensitive information in a safe way.

 ![Exemple of Secrets in Github](/images/secrets-example-github.png)

-Well, we were able to build and send the iamge to the DockerHub...
-Now, let's go to the main step, the **deploy**!
+Well, we were able to build and send the image to the _DockerHub_...
+Now, let's go to the main step, the deployment.

-First one, create a new job and call it `Deploy` and set it to run after the _BUILD_.
+First, create a new job, call it `Deploy`, and set it to run after the _BUILD_.

 ```sh
   deploy: